friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 * SVG: Bug fixes in SVG Optimizer.
 * Sandboxing: File I/O has been refactored to support sandboxing, ensuring complete support for Flatpak/Portal on Linux.
 * Upgraded to Qt 5.15.19.
 * EGL is now default on Linux (GLX is deprecated).
-This enables us to support both X11 and Wayland with the same binary.
+This enables us to support both X11 and Wayland.
-  * Note that NVIDIA on X11 does not work with EGL (black screen), we will provide custom binaries for systems that still need GLX.
-We know this will be a inconvenience, but we can't let broken drivers stop progress.
+  * Note that NVIDIA on X11 does not work with EGL (black screen), we provide custom binaries for systems that still need GLX.
+We know this might be a inconvenience, but we can't let broken drivers stop progress.
+* Raster Effects:
+  * Fixes for shader effects.
-* Fixed a crash in Noise Fade effect when running on CPU.
+  * Fixed crash in Noise Fade (CPU/GPU).
+  * Fixed crash in Wipe (CPU/GPU).
+  * Fixed crash in Colorize (CPU).
+  * Fixed crash in BrightnessContrast (CPU).
+  * Fixed crash in Blur (CPU).
+  * Fixed crash in Shadow (CPU).